genesis-one-seven/xahl-node/README.md

 #### LOCALLY

-to test the Websocket function of your xahau node, we can use the wscat command, BUT this is not safe to install on a already exsisting/running evernode. only locally, or non-evernode terminal
+to test the Websocket function of your xahau node, we can use the wscat command, **BUT this is not safe to install on a already exsisting/running evernode. only locally, or non-evernode terminals**

 Copy the following command replacing `yourdomain.com` with your domain you used in setup. (this can be found in the .env file)